Hiking The Catalina State Park

 The park is located on State Hwy.
 77 (Oracle Road) at mile marker 81, just 9 miles north of Tucson and 6 miles north of Ina Road.

-Overall, Catalina State Park is the 19th most popular hiking trail of all 49 hikes in Arizona.
+Overall, Catalina State Park is the 18th most popular hiking trail of all 49 hikes in Arizona.
+Several of the better hiking trails are nearby Catalina State Park including Starr Pass Trail, Oracle Ridge, Hugh Norris Trail and Samaniego Ridge Trail.